jwcarr/eyekit/GUIDE.md

 ### The TextBlock object

 A `TextBlock` can represent a word, sentence, or passage of text.
-When you create a `TextBlock` object, it is necessary to specify the pixel position of the top-left corner, the font, and the font size.
+When you create a `TextBlock` object, it is necessary to specify various details such as its position on the screen and the font.
 Let's begin by creating a `TextBlock` representing a single sentence:

 ```python
 >>> sentence = 'The quick brown fox [jump]{stem_1}[ed]{suffix_1} over the lazy dog.'